You’ve got questions

 The Muny has approximately 10,800 stadium-style flip down seats.
 The last nine rows of the theatre (1,456 seats) are free.
 The rest are reserved seats that require a ticket.
 The Muny is built as an amphitheatre, gently sloping downhill toward the stage at the bottom.
 As you go lower in the theatre, the tickets increase in price.

 Seat cushions are available to rent for a nominal charge.
-Souvenir vendors on either ramp just outside the seating area have them ready for you.
+Concession stands on either ramp just outside the seating area have them ready for you.

 What items can I bring?